 Key Takeaways

-• Key features of minimalist tiny houses include space optimization, eco-friendly materials, and versatile designs, enabling comfortable, practical living in compact spaces.
+- Key features, costs, and regulations of minimalist tiny houses include space optimization, eco-friendly materials, and versatile designs, which may vary depending on location, design, or individual needs, enabling comfortable, practical living in compact spaces.

 Understanding Minimalist Tiny Houses